AnthonyGarry/Portfolio/README.md

 Trouver comment faire texte qui bouge pour accueil, probablement animation ?
 Pour toutes les commandes ?

 Continuity breach - Hidden link in the Website/SiteWeb -- Sadly forgot what I meant by that but it wasn't important or I would have detailed it.

+Phone support (We can squish Mozilla Firefox together to check without commiting and without some unknown VSCode extension, that's something to remember.)